thomasesmith/vw-car-net-api/README.md

   }
 }
 ```
 > Just a note about the command requests you can make: getting a response back doesn't mean your request has already been fulfilled in the real world.
 It just spits back an affirmative response to it.
 If you make a command request, then request the status of the car immediately after, you will not find that the status response already reflects whatever command you made.
 It takes about 20 seconds for the status to change.
-Also, you might notice that the API itself responds slowly to PUT and PATCH command requests (they take sometimes 10 seconds to respond); I'd wager that this is due to the API service reaching out to the vehicle's cellular radio, and the upstream latency inherit with that.
+Also, you might notice that the API itself responds slowly to PUT and PATCH command requests (they take sometimes 10 seconds to respond); I'd wager that this is due to the API service reaching out to the vehicle's cellular radio, and the upstream latency inherent with that.

+> BE CAREFUL with how often you issue requests that include a tsp token.
+All of the endpoints that require tsp token value impose a strict request rate limit.
+You will begin getting `429 Too Many Requests` responses if you exceed that limit.
+I haven't yet tested to figure out exactly what that limit is or how long it takes, but I do know the limit isn't imposed just on your token set, it is imposed on your whole account.

 ## Locking/Unlocking The Doors
 #### Request
 ```
-PUT https://b-h-s.spr.us00.p.con-veh.net/mps/v1/vehicles/[TSP ACCOUNT NUMBER]/status/exterior/doors HTTP/2
+PUT https://b-h-s.spr.us00.p.con-veh.net/mps/v1/vehicles/[TSP ACCOUNT NUMBER]/status/exterior/doors
 content-type: application/json;charset=UTF-8
 x-user-id: [USER ID]
 x-user-agent: mobile-ios